-Polystyrene ceiling and wall tiles shall not be permitted.
+Polystyrene ceiling and wall tiles should be replaced with a suitable alternative.

 - 1. Escape routes must be kept free of obstructions and combustible materials at all times. - 2.
+Escape route walls and ceilings should be of sound traditional construction and not pass through any rooms. - 3.
 Emergency lighting to be provided if escape route is long, complex or lacks sufficient borrowed light.
-This must comply with the recommendations of BS 5266, Part 1 current edition. - 3.
-All smoke and heat detectors must be hard-wired, interlinked and comply with the recommendations of BS 5839, Part 1 or 6, current edition. - 4.
-Unoccupied basements to be covered by the interlinked fire detection system as detailed above. - 5.
-Final exit door(s) to lead to a place of safety and to be openable from the inside without the use of a key (excluding Selective Licensing). - 6.
-Any locks fitted to bedroom doors are to be openable from the inside without the use of a key. - 7.
-Habitable inner rooms will only be acceptable on a floor not more than 4.5m above ground level (first floor level) subject to general requirements laid out in LACORS guidance and Building Regulations Approved Document B. - 8.
-Escape windows to comply with the requirements laid down in LACORS guidance and Building Regulations Approved Document B.
+This must comply with the recommendations of BS 5266, Part 1 current edition. - 4.
+All smoke and heat detectors must be hard-wired, interlinked and comply with the recommendations of BS 5839, Part 1 or 6, current edition. - 5.
+All smoke and heat detectors are to be tested in accordance with the manufacturer's instructions as part of the regular management property inspection.
+These tests should be appropriately recorded. - 6.
+30 minutes fire separation required between any unoccupied basement and the ground floor, including a 30-minute fire door fitted at the head of the basement stairs, where basement is used to store combustible materials and/or houses gas or electricity meters.
+However, relaxed standards to apply where basement is free of combustible materials, well managed and only accessible by the landlord. - 7.
+Final exit door(s) to lead to a place of safety and to be openable from the inside without the use of a key (excluding Selective Licensing).

-9. Landlord or agent to provide adequate fire safety instructions for residents at commencement of tenancy and where necessary to any employees.
+- 8. Any locks fitted to bedroom doors are to be openable from the inside without the use of a key. - 9.
+Habitable inner rooms will only be acceptable on a floor not more than 4.5m above ground level (first floor level) subject to general requirements laid out in LACORS guidance and Building Regulations Approved Document B. - 10.
+Escape windows to comply with the requirements laid down in LACORS guidance and Building Regulations Approved Document B. - 11.
+Where glazing panels are fitted in or above doors or in walls, they must be capable of providing at least the same fire resistance as the surrounding material. - 12.
+Landlord or agent to provide adequate fire safety instructions for residents at commencement of tenancy and where necessary to any employees.